tuxsoft/WeatherStation/README.md

 The Wemos code is compiled in with the Arduino (1.8.9) IDE, things that you might like to modify are..

  * Everything
- * INVERT_VANE if you end up installing your magnet backwards (see src.ino)
  * Static or DHCP IP (see src.ino)
- * The hostname for OTA (see src.ino look for ESP.getChipId )
  * WindSpeed() its not tested just trivially calculated (see src.ino)
  * The volume of your tipper, it might be different to mine after printing and sealing.